About the project

 Achievements from the first phase of the DAPSI programme

-As a part of our NGI DAPSI project. we made CryptPad a lot more interoperable with popular office formats while preserving privacy through end-to-end encryption.
-We completed most of the technical work on converters that enable CryptPad to import and export MS Word, MS Powerpoint, CSV, and Open Document formats (in addition to MS Excel that was already implemented).
-These formats are taken for granted, but most platforms perform these types of conversion on the server, which means it must have access to the content of documents.
-We used Web Assembly to perform conversions in the browser, meaning no un-encrypted data leaves the user’s device, as it is the case with the rest of CryptPad.
+In phase 1 we completed most of the technical work on the converter that enables CryptPad to import and export MS Word, MS Powerpoint, and Open Document formats (in addition to MS Excel that was already implemented).
 We also added additional imports/exports following feedback from users: Trello boards can now be imported to CryptPad Kanban.
 Our Rich Text application can now export Markdown, and the import/export of Calendar is improved.

-We introduced two new applications to make the most out of these new conversion capabilities: OnlyOffice Document and Presentation.
+In phase 2 we introduced two new applications to make the most out of the new conversion capabilities: OnlyOffice Document and Presentation.
 We released them as early access to test them with our subscribers on cryptpad.fr and opt-in instance administrators.
 This new way of releasing new applications was part of broader conversations about future strategy with our DAPSI business coach.

 Being part of DAPSI phase 1 funded our time to work on some long-awaited document conversion features for CryptPad.
 Making our product more interoperable is key to its long-term success, as it will allow people to more easily transition away from big platforms and towards our more privacy-focused alternative.
 DAPSI’s support did not end with funding development time however.
 The addition of business training and mentoring sessions helped us refine our strategy to make CryptPad financially sustainable.David Benqué